Games & Quizzes

 either of pair of people engaged together in same activity.
 People you have a business/personal relationship with. be partner of.

-forming or viewed as unit apart or by itself. individual items of clothing suitable for wearing in different combinations.
-To divide two things by being in between them.
+forming or viewed as unit apart or by itself. individual items of clothing suitable for wearing in different combinations. cause to move or be apart.

 /ˈläkdoun/